kimpettersen/angular-node-cv/README.md

         });
       });

-Now I can just test my response codes with an e2e test.
+From here, I can just test my response codes with an e2e test.

 This is not very difficult, nor is it a new approach.
-It just seems to be a forgotten by a lot of developers.
+It just seems to be forgotten by a lot of developers.

-*NOTE* This theory isn't as true for Angular JS, since Angular uses Dependency Injection it is actually pretty easy to test controllers.
+*NOTE* This theory isn't as true for Angular JS.
+Since Angular uses *Dependency Injection* it is actually pretty easy to test controllers.
 That does not mean that you should take advantage of it.